 past, I have used a sweeping swing that hits the ball without much

 divot.
-My irons were Golfsmith Tour Model IV, with zero bounce (or
+My irons were Golfsmith Tour Model IV, with relatively little

-perhaps even slightly positive) and as accentuated a 4-way camber as
+bounce, and even that mostly due to as accentuated a 4-way camber as

 - This year, I have learned to hit down

 on the ball.
 I have built myself a new set, with a sole better designed

 to take a divot (less camber and no bounce).

 - A narrower sole has less friction with the ground.
 However,